- Full-time: 3-4 Years

 There are a number of sources of funding for postgraduate students at Oxford.
 Details of all scholarships for which candidates may be eligible can be found on the University’s Fees and Funding website.
 To be considered for any of these scholarships both full- and part-time applicants MUST apply by the January deadline.
 The scholarships are all highly competitive and are awarded on academic merit.

-Clarendon is one of the biggest of the University’s scholarship schemes, offering around 140 new scholarships each year to academically outstanding graduates.
+Clarendon is one of the biggest of the University’s scholarship schemes, offering around 170 new scholarships each year to academically outstanding graduates.
 Clarendon scholarships are competitive, prestigious and highly sought-after.
 As well as providing for fees and living costs Clarendon aims to enhance the Oxford experience by offering students the chance to form lasting social, academic and professional networks.
 Students can apply by completing the funding sections of the graduate admissions form.
 As part of the admissions process, the Oxford Internet Institute Scholarship Committee will decide which applicants to nominate to the University for consideration.
 Further details of this scholarship can be found on the University’s Clarendon Scholarships page.

 The ESRC is the UK’s largest organisation for funding research on social and economic issues.
 The University, in collaboration with Brunel University and the Open University, hosts the Grand Union Doctoral Training Partnership (DTP) – one of fourteen Doctoral Training Partnerships accredited by the ESRC as part of a new Doctoral Training Network.

 The Oxford Internet Institute’s graduate degree programmes are a recognised doctoral training pathway in the partnership and our Digital Social Science pathway is provided through two routes, MSc-to-DPhil (known as 1+3) and DPhil-only (known as +3), and is available to students studying part-time as well as those studying full-time.
-Applicants who wish to be considered for 1+3 funding must indicate in their application an interest in pursuing doctoral work and an interest in ESRC funding; applicants considered for the university competition for Grand Union DTP funding will be asked to submit a short research proposal.

 In order to be considered for a Grand Union DTP ESRC studentship, you must select ‘ESRC Grand Union DTP Studentships in Social Sciences’ in the University of Oxford scholarships section of the University’s graduate application form.
 You must complete a Grand Union DTP Application Form and upload it, together with your graduate application form, in order to be considered for nomination for the studentship.